eclipse-sumo/sumo/docs/web/docs/Downloads.md

 ## Python packages

 Starting with SUMO 1.8.0 the installation is also possible from the [Python packaging index](https://pypi.org/project/eclipse-sumo/).
 You can install either the applications: `pip install eclipse-sumo` or only traci, libsumo or sumolib, e.g. `pip install libsumo`.
-This should work for Windows and all Linux versions which are more recent than 2014 but currently not for MacOS.
+This should work for Windows and all Linux versions which are more recent than 2014 but currently not for macOS.
 The applications are available for Python 2 and Python 3, libsumo only for Python 3.5 and above.

 ## SUMO - Alternative download and older releases